Time-Aware Prior Fitted Networks for Zero-Shot Forecasting with Exogenous Variables: Limitations of TabPFN-TS for Time Series Forecasting

+\texttt{TabPFN-TS} \citep{hoo2025tstabpfn-ts} extends the tabular foundation model \texttt{TabPFN-v2} \citep{hollmann2025tabpfn} by incorporating a set of task-specific, manually engineered time series features to enable forecasting.
+While \texttt{TabPFN-TS} achieves competitive performance on several standard forecasting benchmarks, its design inherits inductive biases from tabular PFNs that are not explicitly tailored to sequential data.
+In this section, we analyze several representative limitations of this approach, as illustrated in Figure~\ref{fig:motivation} and Figure~\ref{fig:pitfalls}.

-\textbf{Inability to learn ordered patterns.} Ordered patterns such as ordered seasonal patterns that span across multiple time steps are very common in industry applications such as demand forecasting (where a product has a gradual increase in demand until its promotion date and sharply drops after the promotion) and energy consumption (where usage steadily builds up toward peak hours and then declines overnight).
+\textbf{Inability to learn ordered patterns.} Ordered seasonal patterns that span across multiple time steps are very common in industry applications such as demand forecasting where a product has a gradual increase in demand until its promotion date and sharply drops after the promotion.
 These types of patterns are not purely cyclical, but instead they reflect structured temporal dependencies that unfold over multiple horizons.
-An example of such a pattern is shown in Figure \ref{fig:motivation}(b), which shows that \texttt{TabPFN-TS} cannot capture in-context a sequence of events, as it lacks appropriate temporal inductive biases.
-Instead, the model resolves to outputting a smaller spike in the promotional~event.
+An example of such pattern is shown in Figure \ref{fig:motivation}(b), which shows that \texttt{TabPFN-TS} cannot capture it via in-context, as it lacks appropriate temporal inductive biases.
+Instead, the model resolves to outputting a smaller spike in the promotional event.

-\textbf{Dependency on manually engineered frequency features.} \texttt{TabPFN-TS} relies on a running index feature as well as frequency features that are taken from the timestamp of the data (such as day-of-week, day-of-month, month-of-year, etc.) or estimated frequencies obtained through a FFT decomposition of the time series \citep{hoo2025tstabpfn-ts}.
+\textbf{Dependency on manually engineered frequency features.} \texttt{TabPFN-TS} relies on running index feature as well as frequency features that are taken from the timestamp of the data (such as day-of-week, day-of-month, month-of-year, etc.) or estimated frequencies obtained through a FFT decomposition of the time series \citep{hoo2025tstabpfn-ts}.
 That is, $x_{t,j} = \sin (2 \pi \frac{\tau(t)}{P_j})$ or $x_{t,j} = \cos (2 \pi \frac{\tau(t)}{P_j})$ where, for example, in the case of day-of-week $\tau(t) \in \{1, \cdots, 7\}$ and $P_j=7$, and so forth.
-As seen in Figure \ref{fig:pitfalls}(a), if the frequencies are not used, then \texttt{TabPFN-TS} only estimates the mean of the previous observations. \texttt{TabPFN-TS} makes accurate predictions when the relevant frequencies are explicitly included in the data, but otherwise it struggles to capture patterns that do not align with regular calendar structures.
+As shown in Figure \ref{fig:pitfalls}(a), when frequency information is omitted, \texttt{TabPFN-TS} effectively reduces to estimating the mean of past observations.
+When the relevant frequencies are provided, \texttt{TabPFN-TS} produces accurate predictions, but it struggles to capture patterns that are not aligned with regular calendar structures.

 \textbf{Weak trend extrapolation.} As already noted by \citet{hoo2025tstabpfn-ts}, \texttt{TabPFN-TS} demonstrates a limited ability to extrapolate time series trends.
 This is seen in Figure \ref{fig:pitfalls}(b).
 This phenomenon most likely results from the model's inability to consider the order of the data when estimating the trend.